Wygonowo

-Wygonowo is a village in the administrative district of Gmina Boćki, within Bielsk County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 6 km south of Boćki, 23 km south-west of Bielsk Podlaski, and 59 km south of the regional capital Białystok.
+Wygonowo is a village in the administrative district of Gmina Boćki, within Bielsk County, Podlaskie Voivodeship, in eastern Poland.

+History

-According to the 1921 census, the village was inhabited by 267 people, among whom 245 were Roman Catholic, 17 Orthodox, and 5 Mosaic.
+According to the 1921 census, the village was inhabited by 267 people, among whom 245 were Roman Catholic, 17 Orthodox, and 5 Jewish.
 At the same time, 264 inhabitants declared Polish nationality, 3 Belarusian.
 There were 50 residential buildings in the village.

+Three Polish citizens were murdered by Nazi Germany in the village during World War II.